rbao2018/Flash-RL/README.md

 ### Profiling (optional for `fp8` and `bf16`)

 This step is not needed for the native `fp8` online quantization supported by `vLLM`, and the logprog-only path `bf16`, and is needed for `int8` or `fp8_channel` quantization.
 Specifically, profilling compares a `bf16` model and a quantized model to decide how the online quantization should be performed for an updated model.
 Please find below an example for `Qwen/Qwen2.5-32B` and `Qwen/Qwen2.5-0.5B-Instruct`.
+The quantized model can be any `w8a8`/`fp8` model produced by `llm-compressor`.
+Note that, Redhat AI provides various [quantized models](https://huggingface.co/RedHatAI), and can be used here as in the 0.5B-Instruct example.

 ```bash
 # for `Qwen/Qwen2.5-32B`